-What is the best way for a trainer to get to know your participants and their expectations?
+What is the best way as a trainer to get to know your participants and their expectations?
 The answer is simple: Ask them!
-This is easiest done through a quiz or a survey before the scheduled date.
-In the second part of “Asking correctly!” we will explain how to develop a good concept for your questionnaire and how to formulate great questions.
+The easiest way to do this is through a quiz or a survey before the face-to-face session.
+In the second part of "Asking Right!" we will explain how to develop a good concept for your questionnaire and formulate great questions.

-Here’s a direct link to the first article: Asking correctly – Part 1: Choose the right question type
+Here’s a direct link to the first article: Asking Right – Part 1: Choose the Right Question Type

-We encounter questionnaires everywhere in our daily lives, printed or increasingly digital: for example, to collect knowledge or opinions or to obtain feedback on measures and courses.
+We encounter questionnaires everywhere in our daily lives, printed or increasingly digital: for example, to gather knowledge or opinions or to receive feedback on measures and courses.

-Creating a questionnaire is easy – building a good questionnaire requires planning and adherence to a few rules.
-If you have ever created a quiz or survey yourself, you probably have noticed: Choosing the right questions and formulations is time-consuming and tricky.
+Creating a questionnaire is simple – creating a good questionnaire requires planning and consideration of a few rules.
+If you have ever created a quiz or survey yourself, you probably noticed: Choosing the right questions and formulations is time-consuming and tricky.

-I will give you concrete tips for planning and formulating your next questionnaire.
-Always following the guiding principle:
+Below, I will give you concrete tips for planning and formulating your next questionnaire, always following the guiding principle:

 The good questioner is already halfway answered.
 (Friedrich Nietzsche)

-At the very beginning is preparation: Think about what purpose your questionnaire should serve and how you should structure it.
-After all, your participants should also enjoy filling out the questionnaire and provide you with valuable answers.
+Right at the beginning is the preparation: Think about what purpose your questionnaire should serve and how you should structure it.
+After all, your participants should enjoy filling out the questionnaire and provide you with valuable answers.

 Step 1: What do you want to know?

-Setting goals is important to know what questions you should ask.
-It’s crucial that you think about WHAT EXACTLY you want to find out: Is it about problems in the workplace, personal development, or motivation?
+Setting goals is important to know which questions you should ask.
+It is essential that you clearly think about WHAT EXACTLY you want to learn: Is it about workplace issues, personal development, or motivation?

-An example: You are to conduct a training session on “Leadership in Teams” with a group of participants from different departments.
-If you want to know in advance what the learning status is and what the participants expect, you set the following two goals:
+An example: You are to conduct training on the topic "Leadership in Teams" with a group of participants from various departments.
+If you want to prepare by understanding the current knowledge level and what the participants expect, you set yourself the following two goals:

-You want to find out the knowledge level on the topic of “Leadership in a team.”
+You want to find out the current knowledge level on the topic "Leadership in Teams".

-You want to uncover the participants' motivation to attend your seminar.
+You want to uncover the motivation of the participants to attend your seminar.

-Now think about what questions you can use to achieve these goals.
-Suitable questions for this example would be:
+Now think about which questions you can ask to achieve these goals.
+Two suitable questions for this example would be:

 Knowledge question: What tasks does a leader have in a team?

-Motivation question: What skills do you want to improve by attending the seminar?
+Motivation question: What skills would you like to improve by attending the seminar?

-Tip: Document your goals in detail and note what you want to achieve.
-This way, you can use your notes as a reminder during the question formulation process.
+Tip: Keep your goals documented in detail and note down what you want to achieve.
+This way, you can use your notes as a memory aid at any time during the question-finding process.

-Following the survey, you can derive actions from the goals – for example, developing a seminar plan that matches the learning status and the participants' expectations.
+After the survey, you can derive measures from the goals – for example, develop a seminar plan that corresponds to the participants' current knowledge and expectations.

 Step 2: How long should your questionnaire be?